RaulPipaon/Elastos.ORG.ElaPay/README.md

-# Elastos.ELA.Pay(English&Chinese)
+# Elastos ELA Pay

 Hello everyone,
 Welcome to ELA PAY!

 ## Overview
 Below is a brief description of Elapay.